How to Be A Master in Photoshop Pen Tool

 • The Magnetic Pen Tool (only visible by adjusting the settings of the Freeform Pen Tool)

-Photoshop Pen Tool Options
+Pen Tool Overview

 The Other Three Are-